The Transformative Leadership for Change | Staff

 The Transformative Leadership for Change | Governing Council

-Cristina co-founded COLOR Action Fund and the People of Color Caucus for One Colorado, an LGBTQ advocacy organization.
-She was named a 2018 Political Rising Star by Denverite and Top 25 Most Powerful Woman in 2017 by the Denver Women’s Chamber.
-She was a Marshall Memorial Fellow (‘15) and a Bonfils Stanton Foundation Livingston Fellow (’15).
-Cristina is also a master reiki healer dedicated to spiritual practices that blend and reclaim her family’s Mexican curanderisma lineage.
-She believes radical self-care, community care and love will ensure we all thrive on the path to collective liberation.
+Cristina is also a writer and creatix, master reiki healer and certified yoga nidra guide, dedicated to spiritual and restorative practices that blend and reclaim her family’s Mexican curanderisma lineage.
+She believes radical self-care, community care, rest reclamations, and love will ensure we all thrive on the path to collective liberation.

 Carla Castedo is an immigrant, who was born in Santa Cruz, Bolivia.
 She moved to the United States, along with her parents and 3 siblings, when she had just turned 12 years old.
 Carla is an avid supporter of immigrant rights, higher education, leadership development, equity, social and economic justice and civic engagement.
 She desires to empower young people and working families.